lorenzrichter/PDE-backward-solver/README.md

 https://arxiv.org/abs/2102.11830

 ## Usage
-For the NN-experiments, run the Notebooks located in 'experiments'
+For the NN-experiments, run the Notebooks located in 'NN_experiments'

 For the TT-solver, script.py, located in the TT_experiments folder, should be executed.
 You can choose between different premade setups (from the paper) or make a custom setup by setting the 'setup' parameter (l.
 29 in